pas-audio-server/pas-core/README.md

 This is <a href="https://en.wikipedia.org/wiki/Perry_Kivolowitz">me</a>.

+You are already <a href="http://variety.com/1997/scene/vpage/acad-sci-tech-nods-1117433914/">familiar with my work</a>.

 I contribute to <a href="https://en.wikipedia.org/wiki/SilhouetteFX">this</a>.

 I used to teach CS <a href="http://www.cs.wisc.edu/">here</a> but now I teach CS <a href="https://www.carthage.edu/">here</a>.

 ## Why did I start pas when \*.\* is available?

-Because
+Because.
+'Murica.

 ## Is pas MPD-client compatible?

 I hope this is added someday.
-As of this writing, pas is not yet ready for any UI beyond a text-based debugging tool.
+The pas API is likely a superset of what MPD is capable of, so it seems reasonable this may come to pass in pas.

 ## What additional information is available about pas?